Best Aromatherapy Diffuser of 2020

 Includes: Diffuser, adapter, directions, 150 ml measuring cup, optional free app, optional Alexa-enabled voice control

-When you're looking for subtlety and consistency, the Anjou 500ml is the answer.
-This teardrop-shaped aromatherapy diffuser comes with a unique oil tube inside to more evenly distribute essential oils over time.
+The Anjou 500ml is the answer if you're looking for subtlety and consistency.
+This teardrop-shaped aromatherapy diffuser comes with a unique oil tube inside to distribute essential oils more evenly over time.
 Most other models let the oil float on top, where it tends to be diffused first, initially packing a powerful punch, but growing weaker the longer the unit runs.
 By adding your oils to the small glass tube inside, the Anjou evaporates a smaller but more consistent amount of oil throughout its exceptionally long run time.
-It may take longer before you can smell it, but the delicate fragrance lasts longer than most others.
+It may take longer before you smell it, but the delicate fragrance lasts longer than most others.
 It's also one of the few models with a visible difference between the high and low mist settings — many others appear identical in output.
-A thin light ring wraps around the middle of the base, providing an understated accent color that won't blind you in your bedroom at night.
+A thin light ring wraps around the base's middle, providing an understated accent color that won't blind you in your bedroom at night.

 However, this diffuser is BIG.
-Compared to others we tested with similar or even larger capacities, the Anjou is exceptionally enormous, both bulbous and towering.
+The Anjou is enormous compared to others we tested with similar or even larger capacities.
 Be sure you like the look of whichever color or woodgrain you decide to purchase, as it isn't something easily tucked away out of sight.
-The inside portion of the lid also has a lot of very complicated surface area that makes it harder than most to clean when you want to swap between scents.
+The inside portion of the lid also has a lot of very complicated surface area that makes it more challenging than most to clean when you want to swap between scents.
 And because it prioritizes a slower, more even use of oils, it does take longer to fill your space with that fresh scent.
-But if you're after consistency and don't mind the size of this centerpiece, the Anjou is an excellent choice to keep your quarters pleasantly refreshing for hours on end.Timer Settings: 1 hour, 4 hours, 8 hours, ON (auto shut off when empty)
+However, the Anjou is an excellent choice to keep your quarters pleasantly refreshing for hours on end and if you're after consistency and don't mind the size of this centerpiece.Timer Settings: 1 hour, 4 hours, 8 hours, ON (auto shut off when empty)

 Mist Settings: Low, high